Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

   - Retweets of non-egos' tweets
   - Retweets of egos' tweets

-  We can see that most retweets are tweeted from users other than egos, which makes sense since egos are just small samples of the whole population.
-Besides, an obvious observation is that if a tweet is retweeted by the user him/her-self, then it's more likely to be retweeted by others.
+  We can see that most retweets are tweeted from other users rather than egos, which makes sense since egos are only small parts of the whole population.
+Besides, we can see only a small fraction of tweets are retweeted, so don't pressure yourself.
+Even if you only got one retweet,  it's still better than most of the tweets!.

 {% include sboxplot.html %}